Web Analytics

 Cut as much as possible cookies from the dough then knead the scraps again and cut again cookies as much as possible.

-Place melted chocolate into a disposable piping bag or a ziplock bag, cut off a bit of the corner, then drizzle over the cookies in zig-zag motion.
-In the end, sprinkle with remaining pistachios and leave to settle.
+Spoon it into disposable piping bag, cut off a tiny corner, then drizzle over the cookies in zig-zag motion.
+Sprinkle with some chopped pistachio and leave to set.
+Our cookies are ready to enjoy!
+Grab quality kitchen products on sale now!

 Storing pistachio Christmas tree cookies